troyth/age-of-the-architect/bibliography.md

-Therrien, Troy Conrad, "Junktime", *After Belonging: Objects, Spaces, and Territories of the Ways We Stay in Transit*, 2016 Therrien, Troy Conrad, "Social Soup", *Ed*, forthcoming
+Therrien, Troy Conrad, "Junktime", *After Belonging: Objects, Spaces, and Territories of the Ways We Stay in Transit*, 2016 Therrien, Troy Conrad, "Social Soup", *Ed*, forthcoming Therrien, Troy Conrad, "The Promethean Gift Economy", *Volume*, Is.49, 2016

 ### Papers
 Lewis-Williams, David, "The Signs of All Times: Entoptic Phenomena in Upper Palaeolithic Art", 1988